hmjatt/Twitter-header/README.md

 ![This is an image](https://github.com/hmjatt/Twitter-header/blob/main/public/images/headers/twitterHeader.png)

 This project is created to create a Twitter Bot in NodeJS that fetches 3 latest followers using Twitter API V2 and create a Dynamic Twitter Header and upload it to Twitter.
-Dotenv, Axios, Sharp, Cron NPM packages are also used in this project.**CronJob** is run once every 2 hours in order to avoid making too many requests to **Twitter API** and not to run out of **dyno hours** on **Heroku**. :bird: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :robot:
+Dotenv, Axios, Sharp, Cron NPM packages are also used in this project.**CronJob** is run once every 15 MINUTES in order to avoid making too many requests to **Twitter API** and not to run out of **dyno hours** on **Heroku**. :bird: Feel free to reach me at [Twitter](https://twitter.com/hmjatt/) :robot: